gumaerc-testorg/5.310-fall-2019/content/pages/labs.md

 {{< tdopen >}}

 This is an integrated experiment, which combines techniques from organic, biological, physical, food, and analytical chemistry.
-Its purpose is to introduce students to {{% resource_link "6cd93568-2215-4a60-b2a1-2852e8ef442c" "Ellen Swallow Richards" %}}.
+Its purpose is to introduce students to [Ellen Swallow Richards](https://www.britannica.com/biography/Ellen-Swallow-Richards).

 *   The atomic absorption method and Inductively Coupled Plasma Mass Spectrometry (ICP-MS) as analytical techniques.
 *   UV-VIS Spectrophotometric analysis.